mvee18/powermean16s/README.md

 To illustrate usage on the test data, run the following command.

 ```
-python3 main.py -d tests/example_data -p 1 -r "," -o test_output.csv -l s -f "v\d"
+python3 main.py -d tests/example_data -p 1 -r "," -o test_output.csv -l g -f "v\d"
 ```

 This will run the script on the data in `tests/example_data` on CSV files matching the `v\d` regex pattern.
-It will perform the splitting of taxonomic rank on `,`, then sort by at the species level.
+It will perform the splitting of taxonomic rank on a "," and then sort by the genus level.
 Finally, it will perform the power mean at `exp=1` and make a new file in the top-level directory called `test_output.csv`.

 ## Tests
 If you want to be sure it is working, run the test with the following command: